W&L Reopening of Campus Report Certified by the State Council of Higher Education for Virginia (SCHEV)

 - SHS patient care considerations such as online appointments, strategies to limit shared objects, triage protocols, screening forms, patient screening procedures

-We are well into the process of developing plans and protocols for safe delivery of medical care for students with and without symptoms of possible COVID-19 infection.
+It is important to note that the University’s Student Health Center operates 24 hours a day, seven days of week when school is in session.
+At all times, the Center is staffed with a medical professional who can provide needed care even during evening and early morning hours.
+We have developed plans and protocols for safe delivery of medical care for students with and without symptoms of possible COVID-19 infection including physical alterations to the Student Health Center to minimize possible exposures for students who seek care.
 That will include universal masking, screening of all patient contacts, and physical separation of those who are ill and need evaluation for possible COVID-19 or other causes of illness, from those who do not have symptoms of such illness and need other routine care.
-We are in the planning process to set up an auxiliary clinic area just upstairs from the SHC on the first floor of Davis, with direct access from the SHC, and adjacent to the rooms identified for isolation of confirmed cases.
-This auxiliary clinic area can be used for evaluation of ill students, leaving the current SHC space for outpatient and infirmary care as usual.
+We have developed a plan to set up an auxiliary clinic area just upstairs from the SHC on the first floor of Davis, with direct access from the SHC, and adjacent to the rooms identified for isolation of confirmed cases.
+This auxiliary clinic area will be used for evaluation of ill students, leaving the current SHC space for outpatient and infirmary care as usual.
 We will also continue to provide telehealth visits when appropriate, if allowed, to reduce close patient contacts.
 Telehealth visits can also be utilized for daily medical monitoring of students in isolation for COVID-19 infection, and those in quarantine when needed.
 Nurse visits will likely need to be scheduled, rather than on a walk-in basis, to facilitate screening and appropriate infection control/risk reduction strategies.
 Adequate supplies of PPE should be available and have already been requisitioned.
-We may need to hire a Certified Medical Assistant (CMA) 40 hours/week to assist the healthcare provider working in the auxiliary clinic area, leaving the Registered Nurse (RN) to see students for nurse visits and assist the provider working in the SHC area with scheduled medical visits.
-This CMA position is already a part of our long-term staffing goals, but there may be the need to add such a position earlier than anticipated, and the University is committed to hiring this position, if the final determination is that it is needed to help manage through the pandemic.
+We have committed to hiring, at the discretion of the Director of Student Health Services, a Certified Medical Assistant (CMA) 40 hours/week to assist the healthcare provider working in the auxiliary clinic area, leaving the Registered Nurse (RN) to see students for nurse visits and assist the provider working in the SHC area with scheduled medical visits.
+This CMA position is already a part of our long-term staffing goals, but there may be the need to add such a position earlier as a result of the pandemic.
 That individual, with appropriate training, could also assist with a surveillance testing program, contact tracing, medical monitoring and support for students in isolation/quarantine.

-The University Counseling Center (UCC) is developing plans for our UCC providers to continue to provide both teletherapy (if allowed) and safe face-to-face visits for students.
+The University Counseling Center (UCC) has developed plans for our UCC providers to continue to provide both teletherapy and safe face-to-face visits for students.
 That will include symptom and temperature screening of all students on entry to UCC, universal masking, staggering appointment times to facilitate physical distancing in the waiting area, etc. Staff offices are large enough to maintain physical distancing during face-to-face visits so that masks may be removed during sessions, if desired, without creating significant close contacts.

 13. Large events, including athletic events, and others such as ceremonies or performances